MicrosoftDocs/visualstudio-docs/docs/devinit/tutorial.md

 - Installing the latest version of the .NET Core SDK
 - Installing the latest version of the .NET Entity Framework Core Tools CLI
 - Installing SQL Server 2019 Express
-- Use the .NET Entity Framework CLI to update the local database to the latest migration
+- Using the .NET Entity Framework CLI to update the local database to the latest migration

 Next, we'll explore how to accomplish all of this in the context of devinit.